 How and When to Apply

 To qualify for a homeowners exemption, it is necessary to own and occupy the home as your primary residence.
 See Idaho Code 63-602G The application may be filed any time after you purchase, move in and make the home your primary residence.
-Applications are not available online, or at the title company, but after the deed has been recorded and worked in our system you may request to have one mailed to the residence on which you are applying.
+Applications that are repopulated with the parcel and ownership information may be requested after the deed has been recorded and worked in our system.
 Depending on the volume of deeds coming through it could take a month after a deed has been recorded for the ownership to be updated in our system.
 To see if the ownership has been updated, you may view property ownership online using our Parcel Information database.
 Ownership information is available under the free guest access.

 When the Homeowners Exemption takes Effect